 Banks extend export credits to their customers in two stages viz. (i) pre-shipment stage and (ii) post-shipment stage.
-The first stage of loan is at the pre-shipment stage where the loan is released for procuring, Packing processing (where necessary), manufacturing and finally for packing of goods.
-The loans and advances so provided by the banks, to an exporter from procuring raw materials till the packing of finished goods ready for export is called packing credit or pre-shipment credit.
-Packing Credit facility is also available to service providers for the working capital requirement towards rendering of services, to an overseas buyer.
+The first stage of the loan is the pre-shipment stage where the loan is released for procuring, Packing processing (where necessary), manufacturing, and finally for packing of goods.
+The loans and advances so provided by the banks, to an exporter from procuring raw materials till the packing of finished goods is ready for export are called packing credit or pre-shipment credit.
+A Packing Credit facility is also available to service providers for the working capital requirement towards the rendering of services, to an overseas buyer.

 Repayment of Packing Credit loans:

-Each packing credit granted by the bank is normally considered as a separate account for the purpose of monitoring the period of loan released.
-The loan amount is liquidated out of proceeds of export bills purchased, discounted or negotiated which will be treated as post shipment credit.
-Repayment/liquidation of packing credit with the substitution of proceeds of another export documents may also be possible.
+Each packing credit granted by the bank is normally considered a separate account for the purpose of monitoring the period of loan release.
+The loan amount is liquidated out of proceeds of export bills purchased, discounted, or negotiated which will be treated as post-shipment credit.
+Repayment/liquidation of packing credit with the substitution of proceeds of other export documents may also be possible.
 This could be with export documents relating to any other order covering the same or any other commodity exported by the exporter.
 Substitution of contract in this way is allowed only on the bank is satisfied that it is commercially necessary and unavoidable.
-Banks should also satisfy themselves about the valid reasons as to why packing credit extended for shipment of a particular commodity cannot be liquidated in the normal method.
+Banks should also satisfy themselves about the valid reasons why packing credit extended for shipment of a particular commodity cannot be liquidated in the normal method.
 The substitution of a contract is allowed when the exporter maintains the account with the same bank or it has the approval of the members of the consortium if any.
 Subject to certain conditions the exporter can also liquidate packing credit advance from his rupee resources to the extent exports have actually taken place.

 Refinance to banks